 Continental breakfast is included in the room rate but you can pay an additional £5 for a hot breakfast too.
 The continental breakfast was lovely and included fresh bread, porridge, yoghurt, pastries, fruit, muffins and toast.
 But as the cooked breakfast seemed such good value we decided to treat ourselves.

-in the end the full English won and I don’t regret it at all!
+I wasn’t sure whether to try the salmon bagel with cream cheese and poached eggs or the full English, but in the end the full English won and I don’t regret it at all!
 The full English came with free range eggs, maple cured back bacon, sausage, hash browns, and a side of chargrilled sourdough toast.
 Overall it was a lovely breakfast but my only comment is that I opted for scrambled eggs but it was extremely runny.
 But it was a lovely big portion and perfect to set you up for the day.
 Other options available included avocado on toast, eggs Benedict, blueberry pancakes, or omelette.

 After our big breakfast it was time to check out of the hotel, and we decided to drive into Richmond before going home.
 Richmond is only a fifteen minute drive away so we thought we’d pay it a visit whilst we were in the area.
 It’s a charming town just like Kingston, but on a smaller scale.
 Again it is located on the Thames so there are lots of beautiful views and photo opportunities, and plenty of cute shops to browse too.
 We stopped off at Hummingbird Bakery before we left for a quick cupcake and hot chocolate break.
 Yum!